j0i0m0b0o/openSwap-UI/README.md

 ## Overview

 openSwap enables ETH/USDC swaps using an optimistic oracle mechanism instead of traditional AMM liquidity pools.
-Prices are determined through a decentralized reporting and dispute game, providing MEV-resistant execution with transparent pricing.
+Prices are determined through a decentralized reporting and dispute game, providing good execution with transparent pricing.

 ### Key Features